 I have been tutoring for 5 years and in education for nearly 10.
 I received my BA in History from UC Santa Cruz, and am currently pursuing my BA in Physics and my M.Ed. in Education from Western Governor's University and the University of Illinois at Urbana Champaign.
 Most of my tutoring experience is in test prep and ESL, but I have a broad skill set that allows me to take my teaching capabilities and apply them to many different subjects.
 Outside of tutoring, I enjoy hiking, camping, and playing board games and music.
 I also enjoy deep dramas and comedies, and I hold a season ticket to this theater season at South Coast Repertory.

-University of Illinois, Urbana Champaign - MEd, Educational Leadership
+Graduate Degree: University of Illinois, Urbana Champaign - Masters in Education, Educational Leadership

 Elementary School Math